 The students will be able to obtain a listing of the grades per semester.
-Students who desire to request a copy of their official transcripts will be charged a fee of \$10.00; they will be mailed to them or sent to the institution or organization of their choice.
+Students who desire to request a copy of their official transcripts will be required to fill out the transcript request form and will be charged a fee of \$10.00; transcripts will be mailed to the student or sent to the institution or organization of his/her choice.
 Official transcripts will have the Registrar's office signature and institutional seal.